 JR East also offers ticketless Shinkansen travel for any Touch and Go service registered Apple Pay Suica or plastic transit IC card.
 Just like EX, the Touch and Go system doesn’t know or care if it’s a real card or not.

-smartEX Registration To register and use smartEX you need 2 things: a Japanese transit card ID number and a credit card.
-Apple Pay Suica users must have Suica App installed to access their Suica ID.
+SmartEX registration To register and use smartEX you need 2 things: a Japanese transit card ID number and a credit card with 3-D Secure 2.0 support.
+Apple Pay Suica users must have Suica app installed to get their Suica ID number.
+Apple Pay PASMO users can get their PASMO ID number with PASMO app.
+Simply tap the card in the app and copy the ID#.

 Register name, birth date, email, password, credit card with credit card verification, and transit card ID.
 Be careful to copy and paste just the last 15 characters of your Apple Pay Suica ID explained above.